 In the Supportive Environment area, some programs attained the highest possible score.
-There appears to be an upward trend in scoring with programs moving up the scale toward higher levels of quality.
-Overall, this area average score is within the high quality range, however there still remains a small amount of variability of individual scores among programs.
+There appears to be an upward trend in scoring with programs moving up the scale toward higher levels of quality in this area.
+Overall, the average score is within the high quality range, however there still remains a small amount of variability of individual scores among programs.
 With a closer examination within program units and their individual Youth PQA reports, program leadership can identify successful program practices and others that would benefit from some improvement efforts.

 Within the Interaction and Engagement subscales, there is a broad range of quality scores among and within programs.
 Some program units attained very high scores, some mid-range, and others attained very low scores.
-There was also a reported drop of .42 on the Interaction subscale this year, in comparison to last year's 2009-10 reporting.
-RASA may choose to engage program staff to share successful strategies with other staff whose programs will benefit from targeted program improvement support.
+There was a reported increase of .65 on the Interaction subscale this year, in comparison to last year's 2010-11 score.
+RASA may choose to continue encouraging program staff to share successful strategies with other staff whose programs will benefit from targeted program improvement support.
 This step is aligned with activities that foster a professional learning community which is an essential building block for developing and sustaining program quality.
 By evidence of those successful program units with high scores in these areas and others, there are internal resources to increase the quality of lower performing programs.
 This is a valuable strength within the RASA program.

-For all RASA 21st Century programs assessed, the overall program quality average of 4.12 and individual program overall averages ranging from 3.80 to 4.48 provide evidence of good practice in place.
+For all RASA 21st Century programs assessed, the overall program quality average of 4.32 and individual program overall averages ranging from 3.66 to 4.78 provide evidence of good practice in place.
 For two areas, Safe Environment and Supportive Environment, there is consistently high practice.
 In the remaining two areas of Interaction and Engagement, there is greater variability of practice.
-Program improvement efforts targeted within these Youth PQA indicators may result in positive changes that can be documented in subsequent years of program observations and reports.
-This will also inform relevant decision-making for the upcoming 2011-2012 program year.
+Program improvement efforts targeted within these Youth PQA indicators may continue to result in positive changes that can be documented in subsequent years of program observations and reports.
+This will also inform relevant decision-making for the upcoming 2012-2013 program year.